Receive webhooks and trigger actions based on them.

 Metrics

-A metrics page can optionally enabled to query stats of the currently running webhookey instance.
-Note that stats are lost between restarts of webhookey as those are not stored persistently.
+A metrics page allows querying stats of the currently running webhookey instance.
+Note that stats are not persistent and are lost when webhookey restarts.
 The metrics structure is optional as well as the ip_filter.
 The ip_filter supports either allow or deny containing a list of IPv4 and IPv6 addresses and networks.

 metrics: